 Hootsuite is another good tool for scheduling social media.
 In particular, Hootsuite provides a useful dashboard that allows you to see the posts, respond to messages and much more.

 Crowdfire is a social media marketing tool that allows you to manage Twitter and Instagram accounts easily.
 The idea of Crowdfire is to help build larger communities of followers on Twitter or Instagram.
-With Crowfire you can schedule posts for Instagram or Twitter.
+With Crowdfire you can schedule posts for Instagram or Twitter.

 Best Productivity tools for Finance